-Since the only way to guess the incorrect position would be to have an error of half of a pixel or more, having an average error rate well below that point will almost guarantee successful estimations.
-For 100 particles, Figure 5 shows an average error rate of over 0.3, so it is highly likely that with that many particles there will be incorrect estimations.
+Since the only way to guess the incorrect position would be to have an error of half of a pixel or more, having an average error rate well below that threshold will almost guarantee successful estimations.
+For 100 particles, Figure 5 shows an average error rate of over 0.3 pixels, so it is highly likely that with that many particles there will be incorrect estimations.
 The error rates rapidly drop, however, and 1000 particles produce highly accurate results.